Tuwaiq-JavaScript/JS-30-may-assignment/README.md

 # Questions and Exercises

 ## Guidelines
-all these exercises must be done in a single node file
+all these exercises must be done in node files (one or many)

 ## Easy